 Worse, by cramming before and forgetting everything afterward, we throw away the superpowers we might have had for life.
 Powers that could open doors and change the world.

-In this episode: Why testing is a sport.
+Why testing is a sport.
 Why you must win, not just pass.
-How to rate your study habits so you can take them to the next level.
+How to overcome imposter syntrome and feel like you deserve to succeed.
 How to raise your standardized test scores.
 How to go from failing to becoming “that student” who leaves the exam early with the top score.
-Why the top schools are actually cheaper than most schools—when you win.
+Why the top schools are actually more affordable than average schools—when you win.

 Why most students practice losing when they study (and how to practice winning instead).
-How to shift your identity from super dumb in a subject to super smart with embodied cognition, visualization and neuroplasticity.
+How to shift your identity from super dumb in a subject to super smart using embodied cognition, visualization and neuroplasticity.
 Why you need to celebrate your mistakes.

 Kev Polk organized his first test-taking seminar in 1982 and graduated Princeton University with an Astrophysics degree in 1987.
 He has taught elementary school, middle school, high school and college.
 He went from failing to 99.7% on a major standardized test in 50 days, and helped countless others make massive improvements in even less time.

 Kev also worked in space exploration, partnering with NASA on two Mars missions.
 In this capacity, he appeared on CNN, the BBC and hundreds of live venues.
-He has won awards in writing, speaking, app design and community design, and hosts the Edenicity podcast. ▲
+He has won awards in writing, speaking, app design and community design, and hosts the Edenicity podcast.